robik/pack-d/README.md

 ### About

 Pack-D is small binary IO helper written in [D Programming Language](http://dlang.org) based on Python's `struct` module.
+It provides simple interface for reading and writing binary encoded data.

 ### Installation